Bulbs are impressive things. They are pretty tough as their job is to be the storage vessel for an entire plant while it is dormant.

 Guide to planting summer flowering bulbs

 Plant hardy summer flowering bulbs in the spring, from January if you live in a mild area.
-From February/March if not.
+From February/March up until May if not.

 Be sure to check the planting depth for your bulbs – some summer flowering plants have rhizomes or corms rather than bulbs and these tend to enjoy being closer to the surface.
 For example, irises prefer to have the top of their rhizomes above the soil and to be unshaded.